13 Signs Your Neighbour Is Jamaican

 - Ackee and Saltfish for breakfast - If you are lucky enough to get breakfast at your neighbour’s house (which shouldn’t be hard because Jamaicans are always willing and ready to share a meal), and you see this dish, I am almost certain that your neighbour is in fact Jamaican.
 No matter where we are in the world, we will find a way to get ackee and saltfish there.
 The chocolate tea is an added bonus too.

 - Dominoes - It might be hard to believe, but there are actually domino tournaments in Jamaica.
-That is how serious we take the game.
+That is how seriously we take the game.
 So if you are visiting your neighbour and the game gets a little loud or spirited, don’t worry, it is because your neighbour is Jamaican.

 - Reggae/Dancehall - We are known across the globe as the homeland of Reggae and Dancehall music.
 Not only do we enjoy the music, but it brings us a little closer to home.
 So that's one more way to satisfy your curiosity about your neighbour's nationality.